San Sebastián – Atotxa

 On borrowed time – Atotxa in the early 1990s

 Atotxa was also the scene of one of the most symbolic actions in Spanish football history.
 On 5 December 1976, Real Sociedad’s Inaxio Kortabarria and Athletic’s Jose Angel Iribar walked onto the pitch carrying the Ikurriña, the flag of the Basque nation.
-It was almost exactly a year on from General Franco’s funeral, and the years of oppression by his Nationalist regime were still a fresh and open wound in the Basque Country.
+It was almost exactly a year on from General Franco’s funeral, and the years of oppression by the Nationalist regime were still a fresh and open wound in the Basque Country.
 The flag was still outlawed at the time, but this was a sign of unity and defiance on behalf of the Basque nation, and a symbol of the political change that was about to sweep across Spain.

 1 thought on “San Sebastián – Atotxa